 You received an immediate rejection of your article.
 The most likely cause is that your article had a flaw that caused it to fail the technical screening process.
-Some common issues that may result in such a scenario are:
+Some common issues that may result in such a scenario are: Suspicion of plagiarism Thanks to technology, there are a number of plagiarism checkers.

-Suspicion of Plagiarism

-Thanks to technology, there are a number of plagiarism checkers.
 These plagiarism checkers can scan a manuscript and compare the text to that of published material.
-You can avoid falling victim to this reason for rejection by conducting your own check before submission online using a plagiarism checking tool.
+You can avoid falling victim to this reason for rejection by conducting your own check before submission via online plagiarism checker.
 Also make sure you cite your sources accurately and fully.

-There is a limit to the plagiarism percentage allowed.
-For Elsevier, plagiarism percentage is the same as any other journal which is usually less than 10%.
-Elsevier's plagiarism policy mentions that the authors should ensure that they have written entirely original works.
-In case the authors have used the work and/or words of others, they must ensure they have appropriately cited or quoted them.

-Your Manuscript is Incomplete

-Articles which fail to include critical elements such as authors, key words, tables, figures, or even main text will be rejected as incomplete.

-The English is not Coherent Enough for the Peer-review Process

-Avoid running into this problem by having a native English speaker (even if you yourself are a native English speaker!) review your manuscript ahead of time for readability and flow.
+Your manuscript is incomplete Articles which fail to include critical elements such as authors, key words, tables, figures, or even main text will be rejected as incomplete.
+The English is not coherent enough for the peer-review process Avoid running into this problem by having a native English speaker (even if you yourself are a native English speaker!) review your manuscript ahead of time for readability and flow.
 Alternatively, can also try Trinka!
-Trinka is checks and corrects your writing for advance grammar and language errors.
+Trinka is an Al-powered writing assistant that checks and corrects your writing for advance grammar and language errors.
 Trinka is specially designed for technical and academic writing.
 With exclusive features such as style guide preferences, academic tone, word count reduction, and technical phrasing, you can refine your manuscript according to the conventions followed by high-impact journals like Elsevier.

-References are Incomplete or Very Old

-Elsevier journals require that all citations be complete and recent.
+References are incomplete or very old Elsevier journals require that all citations be complete and recent.
 Old references imply that your article is not focused on recent developments or cutting-edge science.
 Incomplete references should be avoided at all costs.

-Your Article Doesn't Fall Within the Aims and Scope of the journal

-Make sure to read the Aims and Scope of your target journal carefully and thoroughly.
+Your article doesn't fall within the Aims and Scope of the journal Make sure to read the Aims and Scope of your target journal carefully and thoroughly.
 Author instructions for submission also offer helpful guidance for scientists to submit their papers to appropriate journals.
 Do you know Trinka can help you find a journal that matches your manuscript?
 Trinka's built-in Publication Readiness Check evaluates your manuscript on 20+ checkpoints including journal scope match of your targeted journal and suggests additional matching journals as well.
 The best way to make certain that your article can pass the technical screening is review, review, review!
 Review the article yourself, review the article through a plagiarism checker, and have a professional editor review your manuscript for readability and detail.
 Professional editors will also review your citations to make sure that they are complete and properly formatted.
 Today's technological tools available to academics make this process easier than ever before.
 Why My Article Faced Rejection?